giellalt/lang-rmg/docs/index-header.md

 [![Issues](https://img.shields.io/github/issues/giellalt/lang-rmg)](https://github.com/giellalt/lang-rmg/issues)
 [![Build status](https://github.com/giellalt/lang-rmg/workflows/Speller%20CI+CD/badge.svg)](https://github.com/giellalt/lang-rmg/actions)

+There are several Romani languages, and it is at the moment not clear how many standardised Romani languages there are in the Nordic countries.
+[Here is an overview](../lang-rmy/romani-languages.html).

-This page documents the work on the **Traveller Norwegian language model**.
+This page documents the work on the [Traveller Norwegian Romani language model](https://github.com/giellalt/lang-rmg).
+Some work has been done, based upon Rolf Theil's *Vandriane rakkrar* (Novus forlag 2014).

 # Project documentation

-* Add links to project specific documentation here as needed.
-Keep the documentation in the `docs/` directory.
+* Links to project specific documentation will be added here as needed.

 # In-source documentation